-So, why I choose to give this classic french dessert an Indian twist?
-Couple of reasons:
+So, why I choose to give this classic French dessert an Indian twist?
+A couple of reasons:

 One, I am not so much fond of vanilla.
 I even try to avoid using it in my cakes.

 Second, I love how even a hint of saffron can elevate the look and taste of any dish.